gabic08/Romania-s-Map/README.md

 The project is not complete!!
 This is only the back-end program.
 It does not have a GUI yet.
 <br>
-The program calculates the distance between 2 counties from Romania and shows what counties you have to go through in order to reach your destination.
+The program calculates the shortest route between 2 counties from Romania and shows what counties you have to go through in order to reach your destination.
 <br>
 The program uses Dijkstra's algorithm that allows us to find the shortest path between any two vertices of a graph.
 Here, the vertices are the counties.
 <br>